partageit/vegetables/documentation/write-documents.md

 Some content
 ```

-This is the Yaml notation, but it is also possible to write Frontmatter as JSON:
+This is the YAML notation, but it is also possible to write Frontmatter as JSON:

 ```markdown